hebcal/hebcal-js/README.md

 This will cause any webpages with the Hebcal script to request the user's permission to view their location.
 If they deny it, the default location will be `[0, 0]`.

 To turn off this feature, use the `client.noloc.min.js` script instead of the usual `client.min.js` script.
 The unminified version is `client.noloc.js`.

+### Source maps

+When using Hebcal JS in the browser, it may be helpful for debugging to include a sourcemap file for browsers that support it.
+Both minified and unminified, regular and noloc, have a sourcemap file.
+This is `<js filename>.map`.

+### Ordering in this documentation

+Be forewarned: the ordering of properties/methods in this documentation is nearly arbitrary.
+It mostly follows the order of the code, which is itself written in pretty much whatever order i decided i needed those methods.
+If you're looking for a specific thing, i highly recommend using your browser's find tool (ctrl+f, or cmd+f for you Mac types).
+If you just want to know everything about Hebcal JS, just start at the top and work your way down.

 ## `Hebcal`